NP-hardness of SVP in Euclidean Space: Reed-Solomon lattices

 \end{Prop}

-In order to show that $V$ satisfies condition (2) in Definition \ref{def}, it is sufficient to show that the linear projection to the first $r$ coordinates, when restricted to the subset $S_2(y,h)$, is already surjective onto $\{0, 1\}^r$.
+In order to show that $V$ satisfies Condition (2) of Definition~\ref{def:locally-dense}, it is sufficient to show that the linear projection to the first $r$ coordinates, when restricted to the subset $S_2(\mathbf{y}, h)$, is surjective onto $\{0, 1\}^r$.
 That is, we want to show that

-To do that, we first treat the simpler case of estimating $|S_2(y, h)|$, showing that it is at least subexponential in $n=q$.
-The stronger version with linear projection will be handled in the final section.
+To achieve this, we first treat the simpler case of estimating $|S_2(\mathbf{y}, h)|$, showing that it is at least subexponential in $n=q$.
+The stronger version incorporating the linear projection will be handled in the final section.

-\begin{Rmk} If one applies the Weil bound to estimate $S_2(y, h)$, one only gets non-trivial information for $\epsilon>1$, that is, only for $\alpha>1$.
-But this does not help at all.
-By Theorem \ref{red}, we need to work with some constant $\alpha \in (2^{-1/p}, 1)$ (that is, $0<\epsilon<1$) to prove the conjecture of van Emde Boas.
-Furthermore, to derandomize the main result in \cite{BP23}, we need to take the constant $\alpha$ to be arbitrarily close to $2^{-1/p}$, that is, $\epsilon$ to be an arbitrarily small positive constant. \end{Rmk}
+\begin{Rmk} If one applies the Weil bound to estimate $|S_2(\mathbf{y}, h)|$, one only obtains non-trivial information for $\epsilon > 1$, which implies $\alpha > 1$.
+However, this is of no help for our goals.
+By Theorem~\ref{thm:reduction}, we must work with a constant $\alpha \in (2^{-1/p}, 1)$ (i.e., $0 < \epsilon < 1$) to prove the conjecture of van Emde Boas.
+Furthermore, to de-randomize the main result in~\cite{BP23}, we need to take the constant $\alpha$ arbitrarily close to $2^{-1/p}$, which means taking $\epsilon$ to be an arbitrarily small positive constant. \end{Rmk}